mqudsi/rsconf/README.md

 }
 ```

+Note that there are actually [convenience methods](https://docs.rs/rsconf/latest/rsconf/) that significantly reduce the boilerplate above, but the more verbose api has been used for illustration purposes.

 ## License

 `rsconf` is released under a dual MIT and Apache 2.0 license.
-All rights are otherwise reserved, copyright Mahmoud Al-Qudsi 2023.
+All rights are otherwise reserved, copyright Mahmoud Al-Qudsi 2024.